 This will ensure the speediest review possible, and avoid reviewing known issues or non-production code.

 The initial code review #

-The duration of a full code review can vary depending on the complexity of the code.
-Your Technical Account Engineer will help you determine an appropriate timeline for your project.
+Where possible, we recommend keeping PRs small by breaking them down into atomic commits.
+If the changeset is larger than 1000 lines of code, it will need to be scheduled for a review.
+The duration of manual code review can vary depending on the complexity of the code, and your Technical Account Manager will help you determine an appropriate timeline for your project.

 Here’s a guide to what VIP looks for when performing a line-by-line review of your code.
 To expedite your review process, we strongly recommend looking at this document before submitting your code.